moughxyz/viberunner/README.md

 ## 🎉 Conclusion

-You now have everything needed to create powerful, sophisticated visualizers for Vizor!
+You now have everything needed to create powerful, sophisticated visualizers for Vibeframe!
 The enhanced matching system allows for precise file targeting, while the React-based architecture provides a familiar development experience.

 Start with simple visualizers and gradually add complexity.
 The priority-based matching ensures your visualizers activate exactly when they should, creating a seamless user experience.